BirgitRijvers/NanoCLUST-tutorial/Tutorial.md

 mkdir ~/programs
 ```

-Navigate to the programs directory.
-Replace 'programs' with the name of your chosen directory:
+Navigate to the programs directory using this command:
 ```bash
 cd ~/programs
 ```